oven-sh/bun-development-docker-image/README.md

-# Bun Development Docker Image
+# Bun Debug Docker Image

-A daily-built multi-architecture Docker image for Bun development that contains:
+A daily-built multi-architecture Docker image for **debug builds of Bun** that contains:

 1. A base image with a pre-setup Bun development environment
 2. A pre-built image with compiled artifacts

 Both images are published to GitHub Container Registry daily for both AMD64 and ARM64 architectures.

+Note: this is not for developing applications with Bun, but rather for developing Bun itself.

 ## Usage